 - We Have One Business in Life: Quote by John Wesley, circa 1780; Remaining words and music by Kathleen:

-[This life is temporary.
+This life is temporary.
 This life is short.
 When this life is over, our bodies will die and become empty shells; but our souls will continue to live forever.
 Where will the “real you” live?
 Will you live for all eternity separated from God?
 Or will you spend eternity in the presence of God in heaven?
-Learn more so you can make your most important decision: http://www.whoisjesus-really.com/ and www.godlife.com
+Learn more so you can make your most important decision: http://www.whoisjesus-really.com/ or https://somethingbetter.us/

-[Looking for SHARE buttons?
 Wish to LEAVE A COMMENT?
-Go to: www.kathleensfaithwalk.com and scroll to the bottom of page.
+Simply click on the title of this story, then scroll to the bottom of page.